Caring spirit restores Bass Coast

 The crew’s ninth trainee has just completed his studies.
 All members combine work with studying a Certificate III in Conservation and Land Management through TAFE.

-Crew supervisor Derek Snowdenw was nominated in the Young Landcare Leader Award at the Victorian Landcare Awrads last Friday.
+Crew supervisor Derek Snowden was nominated in the Young Landcare Leader Award at the Victorian Landcare Awrads last Friday.

 While he did not win, the network was also highly commended for its Environmental Detectives Program and the Three Creeks Landcare Group was also highly commended.